Yunuuuu/eheat/README.md

 original matrix will be converted into a data.frame with another 3 columns added:

-`gganno` can be seamlessly combined with both `ggheat` and `ComplexHeatmap::Heatmap`, although legends will not be extracted in the later case.

 - `.slice`: the slice row (which = “row”) or column (which = “column”) number.